dcro/simple-betfair-php-api/README.md

 }
 ```

-A more complex request example, to get the market catalogue for a specific event type (`<your-event-type-id>`) from in Great Britain and for the `WIN` market.
+A more complex request example, to get the market catalogue for a specific event type (`<your-event-type-id>`) from Great Britain and for the `WIN` market.

 ```php
 try {